adanalife/tripbot/infra/README.md

 ### Tag a release version

-All merges to master will bump the semantic version and create a new tag automatically.
+All merges to `main` will bump the semantic version and create a new tag automatically.
 By default it will be a patch release, but if you include `#minor` or `#major` in a commit message, it will bump those.

 ### Backup logs